bbangll/Slot-machine-mania/README.md

 ## Getting Started

 Instructions:
+1. Click here to open the game - [title](https://bbangll.github.io/Slot-machine-mania/)
-1. Add how much you want to bet
+2. Add how much you want to bet
-2. Click on the spin button to start the slot machine.
+3. Click on the spin button to start the slot machine.

 There are three slots.
 - First slot: Randomly generates a potential earning, ranging from $2-$20.